lucasamonrc/ryde-schedule/README.md

 - [AWS Lambda](https://aws.amazon.com/lambda/)
 - [Twilio](https://www.twilio.com/)

 Python is the language of choice for writing these scripts and the cloud functions that will be hosted on AWS Lambda.
-BeautifulSoup is ebough for parsing a simple HTML document and extracting the needed data.
+BeautifulSoup is enough for parsing a simple HTML document and extracting the needed data.
 Twilio was the obvious choice for a simple and flexible communication service and API.

 ### Trade-offs Considered

 Choosing BeautifulSoup over Selenium was the right choice for this project because the scraped webpages are fairly simple and the scraper itself does not need to interact with the UI of the website.
-Selenium is powerful, but adds the overhead of configuring volumes with AWS lambda to store the necessary browser drivers, which wasn't needed for this use-case.
+Selenium is powerful but adds the overhead of configuring volumes with AWS lambda to store the necessary browser drivers, which wasn't needed for this use case.

 ## ⚙️ Setup Instructions